RafaelCechinato/RafaelCechinato/README.md

 ### Hi there, my name is Rafael 👋

-I'm an junior full-stack developer, currently working at Domatech.
+I'm a junior full-stack developer, currently working at Domatech.

 - 🌱 I’m currently working and learning about ReactJS and NodeJs
 - 😄 Pronouns: he/him